Back to articles

 Results

-Results can be read after 18 hours of incubation.
+Results can be read after 16 to 18 hours of incubation (standard for most organisms).
 Following incubation, measure the zone sizes to the nearest millimeter (mm) using a ruler or caliper; include the diameter of the disk in the measurement.

 Interpretation and Reporting of antimicrobial susceptibility results